mia-platform/distribution/modules/security/oidc-proxy/README.md

   - **Configs:** configurations for oidc-proxy
   - **Controller:** deployment and service for oidc-proxy
   - **RBAC:** `ServiceAccount`, `ClusterRole`, `ClusterRoleBinding`, `Role` and `RoleBinding` needed by odic-proxy
-- **Patches:** patches need for working with the automatic certificate generator
+- **Patches:** patches needed for working with the automatic certificate generator

 ## Flavors

 ## Base

-In this flavor in addition to the proxy we will deploy an internal instance of dex that you can use for testing porpuse and is not intended for production use.
-Even if you want to deploy it with dex we reccomend to use the `external-oidc` flavor and configure it to use your hardened and production ready dex deployment.
+In this flavor, in addition to the proxy, we will deploy an internal instance of dex that you can use for testing purposes and is not intended for production use.
+Even if you want to deploy it with dex we recommend using the `external-oidc` flavor and configuring it to use your hardened and production-ready dex deployment.

 ## External OIDC

-In 99% of your usage you likely need this flavor; it will drop Dex as an internal provider for allowing you to specify the external one you would like to use for authenticating in your cluster.
+In 99% of cases you likely need this flavor; it will drop Dex as an internal provider allowing you to specify the external one you would like to use for authenticating in your cluster.

 ## Compatibility Matrix